GregJns273/Curriculum/README.md

 Here I have a curriculum that combines FreeCodeCamp and Odin Project.
 Lessons will be done in order presented.

 FRONT-END
--FreeCodeCamp HTML5/CSS
+- [x] FreeCodeCamp HTML5/CSS
--FreeCodeCamp Responsive Design with Bootstrap -FreeCodeCamp Gear up for Success
+- [x] FreeCodeCamp Responsive Design with Bootstrap
+- [x] FreeCodeCamp Gear up for Success
--Odin Project HTML and CSS Basics
+- [ ] Odin Project HTML and CSS Basics
--Codecademy Intro to Git
+- [ ] Codecademy Intro to Git
--Odin Project Git Basics
+- [ ] Odin Project Git Basics